CyberFlameGO/svnpython/Doc/library/repr.rst

 .. method:: Repr.repr1(obj, level)

-   Recursive implementation used by :meth:`.repr`.
+   Recursive implementation used by :meth:`repr`.
 This uses the type of *obj* to determine which formatting method to call, passing it *obj* and *level*.
 The type-specific methods should call :meth:`repr1` to perform recursive formatting, with ``level - 1`` for the value of *level* in the recursive  call.